Primitive asymptotics in $\phi^4$ vector theory: QFT in zero dimensions

 \subsection{The large-$N$ limit}

-Unlike the large-$L$ limit, the large-$N$ limit is not factorially divergent.
-To see this, introduce a variable $U=\hbar N$, so that each occurence of $\hbar $ in the generating functions in \cref{sec:0dim_external} is replaced by $\frac{U}{N}$.
+To examine the large-$N$ limit, introduce a variable $U=\hbar N$, so that each occurence of $\hbar $ in the generating functions in \cref{sec:0dim_external} is replaced by $\frac{U}{N}$.
 The coefficients of $Z(U, j)$ (\cref{Z_j_series}) still contain positive powers of $N$, but those are entirely due to disconnected graphs.
 In $W$, and all subsequent series, the coefficients are polynomials in $\frac 1 N$.
 In a large-$N$ limit (where $U$ is kept fixed), all subleading terms vanish and one obtains a power series in $U$.
 In particular, the coefficients of $\operatorname{prim}(\hbar)$ (\cref{primitive_generating_function}) have no leading contribution beyond order $U^1$.
 This says that to a fixed order $\frac{1}{N^k}$, only finitely many primitive graphs will contribute, and all primitives beyond a certain loop order vanish to that order in $\frac{1}{N}$.

 \begin{example} By \cref{W_derivatives}, the series for connected vertex-type graphs starts with

 The large-$N$ limit of this series is $1+\frac 5 6 U + \frac{7}{12}U^2 + \ldots$.
 Conversely, the generating series for primitive graphs starts with